Code-Institute-Submissions/dublin_intercambio/README.md

 #### User stories

 ##### A typical user of this site would:
-* Has an interest in improving their level of Spanish or English
+* Have an interest in improving their level of Spanish or English
 * Live in the Dublin - or planning a trip to Dublin
 * Speak English (to some degree)